drmohundro/drmohundro.github.io/_posts/2010-12-30-chrome-os-cr-48-review.markdown

 ---
+layout: post
-title: Chrome OS Cr-48 Review
+title: "Chrome OS Cr-48 Review"
 date: 2010/12/30
+category: blog
+---

 Surely you've heard of the [Chrome OS](http://www.google.com/chromeos/) by now?
 If not, well, Chrome OS is a new operating system from Google that